ChenxiangLi0620/Upload-SAM-Model-to-Label-Studio-Backend/README.md

   </BrushLabels>
 </View>
 ```
-Once the dataset is uploaded and labeling interface is set up in Settings, add the model in Model with URL:
+Once the dataset is uploaded and labeling interface is set up in Settings, add the model in Machine Learning with URL:
 http://localhost:8003 and hit Save.

 ![image](https://github.com/ChenxiangLi0620/Upload-SAM-Model-to-Label-Studio-Backend/assets/168608052/8062ac44-dda1-49d0-b219-c9a9f4ad475c)